Eva Andén

 1824-1885.

-Agnes Hamilton had a central position in Uppsala's cultural life in the mid-1800s.
+Agnes Hamilton had a central position in Uppsala's cultural life in the mid-19th century.
 She was the daughter of Erik Gustaf Geijer and Anna Lisa Liljebjörn.
 Hamilton was also a close friend of Helena Nyblom.

-Agnes Hamilton married Adolf Hamilton, who for a period was governor of Uppsala.
+Agnes Hamilton married Adolf Hamilton, who for a time was governor of Uppsala.

-One of the children of the Hamiltons, Anna Hamilton Geete, became a writer and wrote the memoirs at Sunset (4 bands 1910-1914).
-In it, Erik Gustaf Geijer's last decade of life was portrayed.
+One of the Hamiltons' children, Anna Hamilton Geete, became a writer and wrote the memoir I solnedgången (4 volumes 1910-1914), which depicted the last decade of Erik Gustaf Geijer's life.

 Burial site: 0116-0842

-Image description: Agnes Hamilton born Geijer, unknown year.
-Photo: From private collection.
-[The image is cropped]
+Image description: Agnes Hamilton b.
+Geijer, year unknown.
+Photo: From private collectionThe image is cropped].

 Click here for an uncropped image